rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 `user_admin`
 ~   Modify user profiles.
 `workflow_read`
-~   Read and view jobs.
+~   Read and view jobs and executions for the jobs and "adhoc" executions.
 `workflow_create`
 ~   Create new jobs.
 `workflow_update`